-Hearty Salisbury Steak Casserole is an easy way to have your favorite comfort food without a lot of fuss.
-Juicy ground beef, simmered in French Onion soup, mixed with earthy veggies, and topped with fluffy mashed potatoes, all in a single dish!
+Hearty Salisbury steak casserole is an easy way to have your favorite comfort food without a lot of fuss.
+Juicy ground beef, simmered in French onion soup, mixed with veggies, and topped with fluffy mashed potatoes, all in a single dish!

-If you like homemade but don’t want to make homemade salisbury steaks, then this recipe is for you.
+If you like salisbury steak but don’t want to take the time to make those patties, this recipe is for you.

-My other favorite comfort food casseroles with ground beef are my French Fry Casserole and my Big Mac Casserole with Tater Tots.
-Both are kid friendly which is a BIG PLUS!
+My other favorite comfort food casseroles with ground beef are my french fry casserole and my Big Mac casserole with tater tots.
+Both are kid friendly, like this homemade hamburger helper. which is a BIG PLUS!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-- Lean ground beef – Substitute hamburger patties or even ground turkey.
+- Ground beef – Substitute hamburger patties or even ground turkey like these turkey salisbury steaks.

 - Cream of mushroom soup – Substitute cream of onion soup if needed.